jundalisay/spblist/content/en/research/pythagoras/fragments/hippodamus.md

 ---

-Of animals, some are the recipients of felicity, but others are incapable of receiving it.
+Of animals, some are the recipients of felicity.
+But others are incapable of receiving it.

-Those animals are receptive of it that have reason.
-For felicity cannot subsist without virtue; and virtue is first ingenerated in that which possesses reason.
+The animals that have reason are receptive of it.
+This is because felicity cannot subsist without virtue.
+- Virtue is first ingenerated in that which possesses reason.

-But those animals are incapable of receiving felicity, that are destitute of reason.
-For neither can that which is deprived of sight, receive the work or the virtue of sight; nor can that which is destitute of reason, be the recipient of the work, or the virtue of that which possesses reason.
+But those animals destitute of reason are incapable of receiving felicity.

+A blind animal cannot receive the effect or virtue of sight.

+Likewise, an animal destitute of reason cannot receive the effect or the virtue of that which possesses reason.

 With respect to felicity, however, and virtue, the former is as a work, but the latter as a certain art, to that which possesses reason.

-But of animals which possess reason, some are self-perfect, and these are such as are perfect through themselves, and are indigent of nothing external, either to their existence, or to their existing well and beautifully.
-And such, indeed, is God.
+Some animals which possess reason are self-perfect.

+These are such as are perfect through themselves, and are indigent of nothing external, either to their existence, or to their existing well and beautifully.

+Such is God.

-Those animals, however, are not self-perfect, which are not perfect through themselves, but are in want of external causes to their perfection.
+The non self-perfect animals are those who are not perfect through themselves.
+They need external causes to their perfection.
 And man is an animal of this kind.

 Of animals, therefore, which are not self-perfect, some indeed are perfect, but others are not perfect.

-And those indeed are perfect which derive their subsistence both from their own [proper] causes, and from external causes.
+Those indeed are perfect which derive their subsistence both from their own [proper] causes, and from external causes.
 And they derive it indeed from their own causes, because they obtain from thence both an excellent nature and deliberate choice; but from external causes, because they receive from thence equitable legislation and good rulers.

 But the animals which are not perfect, are either such as participate of neither of these, or of some one of these, or whose souls are entirely depraved.

-And such will the man be who is of a description different from the above.
+Such will the man be who is of a description different from the above.

+There are 2 differences between of perfect men:

-Moreover, of perfect men there are two differences.
-For some of them are naturally perfect; but others are perfect according to life.
-And those indeed alone that are good, are naturally perfect.
+1. Some of them are naturally perfect
+2. Others are perfect according to life

+Those alone that are good, are naturally perfect.

 But these are such as possess virtue.
 For the virtue of the nature of every thing is a summit and perfection.
-Thus the virtue of the eye is the summit 197 and perfection of the nature of the eye.
+Thus the virtue of the eye is the summit and perfection of the nature of the eye.

 But the virtue of man is the summit and perfection of the nature of man.
 Those also are perfect according to life, who are not only good, but happy.
 For felicity, indeed, is the perfection of human life.